Simply Preparing

 Ham and Cheese Egg Muffin Recipe

 We are grab and go breakfast people at our house.
-Since my kids were little, the best way to make sure everyone at my house got a good breakfast was to have ready made items like muffins, stashed away in the freezer.
-Luckily, this Ham and Cheese Egg Muffin Recipe is super easy to make […]
+Since my kids were little, the best way to make sure everyone got a good breakfast was to have ready made items stashed away in the freezer.
+Luckily, this Sausage and Cheese Egg Muffin Recipe is super easy to make in bulk.
+Consequently, the only […]

 Surviving In Style